exceptionpilot/Discord-Tickets/README.md

 * Connect to your server using the SFTP client.
   * If a release is available, you can also use git on SSH
 * Open the `/home` directory and upload your Build jar file.
-  * If you want use the command `mkdir ticketBot` for our own path.
+  * If you want to use the command `mkdir ticketBot` for our own path.
 * Switch to your SSH client and navigate to the current path.
 * Start your Build Java Document using the command: `java -jar (filename).jar`
   * You can also do this in a screen: `screen -R discord_ticket java -jar (filename).jar`